ErikEJ/erikej.github.io/_drafts/2022-09-xx-sqlclient-di-dotnet.md

 The AddSqlDataSource method also enables automatic logging of `Microsoft.Data.SqlClient` activity in your ASP.NET Core app.

-By default informational messages are logged, this can be configured via logging configuration:
+By default, informational messages are logged, this can be configured via logging configuration:

 ```json
 {